| Brad Templeton's Photography |

 You can also look at a zoom, such as the sigma 17-35mm.
 Canon's 16-35L is a nice, if large lens, but my own experience with it suggested it was not worth the price difference.
 Recommendations are also given on the 10D style cameras for Sigma's 15-30, which is aimed right at this market.

 I should note that a number of people report Sigma's build quality as sometimes good, but sometimes not.
 Be prepared to test your lens and return it if it's not good.
 If this approach is not for you, pay a bit extra for the Canon.
+I've had some good Sigmas and some bad, so I am leaning away from them more these days.

-| If you want a camera specialty store, B&H is probably the best. |
+If you want a camera specialty store, B&H is probably the best.

-Even though you may be convinced by this article to get multiple lenses, you can't bring them all on non-shooting road trips.
+Even though you should be convinced by this article to get multiple lenses, you can't bring them all on non-shooting road trips.
 The simplest answer here is to also have a point and shoot camera for such purposes, since it's even smaller.
 However, you may also look for a travel lens.
 (You can do this and still take the very small and light 50mm f/1.8 and 24mm f/2.8 along with you on any trip, to get the very best shots.)

 Some like the 24-85mm Canon lens.
 It has a good range and is small enough, though only average in quality.
 Others like the 28-135mm IS lens, which I have not shot with.
 It is not considered super high quality but the IS function (combined with the ISO 800 in your camera) will get shots few other lenses can while walking around.